Crow: Mwa ha ha ha ha ha ha— Hey! Who turned out the lights??

 - Glad I Thought of It: When Bobo helpfully suggests that Pearl initiate the SOL's self-destruct mechanism, she declares "Bobo, I'm a genius!"

 - Here We Go Again!: The series ends with Mike, Crow, and Servo watching The Crawling Eye, the very first movie MST3K nationally riffed, on TV.
 And riffing on it.
 Crow experiences some mild deja vu but they all dismiss it as nothing.

 - Of course, back then it was three entirely different guys doing the riffing...

-- Lonely Piano Piece: After the SOL crashes, a lonely piano version of "Who Should I Kill?" plays.
+- Lonely Piano Piece: After the SOL crashes, a lonely piano version of "Who Will I Kill?" plays.

 - Nice Job Fixing It, Villain: Pearl accidentally sends the Satellite of Love to Earth while shaking it around with a joystick For the Evulz.

-- Non Sequitur Thud: A variation: just before the episode started, Pearl apparently poured Mountain Dew into Brain Guy's brainpan, which conveniently keeps him from preventing the guys' escape and shorts out his speech center, causing him to say things like "Jelly squint!" in place of "Take That!" and "Raging clip-art" when Pearl goes berserk.
+- Non Sequitur, *Thud*: A variation: just before the episode started, Pearl apparently poured Mountain Dew into Brain Guy's brainpan, which conveniently keeps him from preventing the guys' escape and shorts out his speech center, causing him to say things like "Chili squint!" in place of "Take That!!" and "Raging clip-art" when Pearl goes berserk.

 - No One Should Survive That: Somehow Mike and the 'Bots were able to walk away unscathed from the SOL crashing into Earth.